dsluo/SoundBert/README.md

       "db_uri": "<postgres uri>"
     }
     ```
-4. Set up PostgresQL database.
+4. Set up PostgreSQL database.
 5. Activate the virtualenv, and run the bot with `launcher config.json`

 ## Commands